How Contractors Should Hire Technical Writers Who Understand Field Work

 What's your process for writing shutdown procedures that a panicked apprentice can follow correctly during a gas leak emergency?

 Why it matters: Emergency procedures require specialized writing techniques.
-Standard documentation approaches fail when people are stressed and have seconds to act correctly.
+Standard documentation approaches consistently fail when people are stressed and have seconds to act correctly.

 Industry Knowledge Assessment